 Also, remember to keep your LinkedIn profile updated.
 For a better result, check the best LinkedIn profiles!

 Recruiters want to see the proof of your career progress through the projects of increasing complexity and new roles.

 Being flexible and taking steps forward will be beneficial for your career path and will strengthen your application.

 Highlighting Academic Projects

-The last but not least is to avoid emphasizing academic projects on your CV.
-Hiring managers are looking for side projects without pre-assigned deadlines typical to academic projects.
+Last but not least is to avoid emphasizing academic projects on your CV.
+Hiring managers are looking for side projects without pre-assigned deadlines typical to educational projects.

-Only side projects can describe your willingness to take challenges, your tolerance and drive, which is important for any tech-based job.
+Only side projects can describe your willingness to take challenges, tolerance, and drive, essential for any tech-based job.